- Ittf nodes, The Indented Text Tree Format

 JsWizzi - Ecma builtin JSON object

-1 root2 #3 # All ECMA builtin methods of the `JSON` object are supported4 #5 # Examples:6 #7 $8 var arrayVar1 = [9 'joe',10 'barbie'11 ];12 #13 # node JSON.stringify(arrayVar1) = ${JSON.stringify(arrayVar1)}14 #15 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON"></a>
+1 root 2 # 3 # All ECMA builtin methods of the `JSON` object are supported 4 # 5 # Examples: 6 # 7 $ 8 var arrayVar1 = [ 9 'joe', 10 'barbie' 11 ]; 12 # 13 # node JSON.stringify(arrayVar1) = ${JSON.stringify(arrayVar1)} 14 # 15 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON"></a>

 root